-Travel is free of charge also when entering service and being discharged, when being moved home to recuperate, on all assignments and when transferring between posts.
+Travel is free of charge also when entering service and being discharged, when going home to recuperate from illness or injury, in connection with paternity leave and all other service-related assignments.

-For leave travel, conscripts receive a conscript card with a bar code for railway travel, a travel card or voucher for bus travel and, under conditions defined by your brigade-level unit, an airline ticket for long flights.
-Garrisons often arrange conscript travel by bus to the nearest railway station and bus station, or direct transport to the municipality or region you live in.
+For leave travel, conscripts receive a conscript card with a bar code for railway travel, a travel card or voucher for bus travel and, under conditions defined by your brigadelevel unit, an airline ticket for long flights.
+Garrisons often arrange transportation for conscripts by bus to the nearest railway and bus stations, or in some cases directly to the municipality or region you live in.